-With print-on-demand, your orders are printed as soon as they are received, regardless of whether you order 1 or 10 items.
-This is possible thanks to a fully digital printing process that allows each article to be produced individually.
+With print-on-demand, your orders are printed as soon as they are received, regardless whether you order 1 item or 10.
+Our fully digital printing process allows each article to be produced individually.

 As a marketplace designer or Shop operator, you'll be a part of our print-on-demand process.
 The starting point is your design or Spreadshop product, which is stored as a digital file on the Spreadshirt servers.
 As soon as a customer orders something from you, the print-on-demand process kicks into high gear – and it's profitable from the first item.
 Spreadshirt uses the print-on-demand process for all types of printing.

-Spreadshirt uses only the best printers on the market in its production processes.
-This ensures brilliant printing results and long-lasting products that are equal in quality to traditional printing processes (such as offset printing).
+Spreadshirt uses only the best and most state-of-the-art printers on the market.
+This ensures brilliant printing results and long-lasting products whose quality is just as durable as traditional printing processes (such as offset printing).

 - You don't have to worry about warehousing or logistics.
 Spreadshirt prints, packages and ships the items straight to your customers.

-- Spreadshirt handles the entire customer service process, whether it be ordering and paying or inquiries regarding a product.
+- Spreadshirt handles the entire customer service process, from ordering and paying to inquiries or returns.

-- You can make changes to your designs or products at any time, and you can then have them printed.
+- Making changes to your designs or products is easy.
+Change them anytime and have them printed directly.

-- With print-on-demand, you can easily try out business models and design drafts without any risk.
+- Experiment!
+With print-on-demand, you can easily try out business models and design drafts without any risk.

-- As an illustrator, artist or cartoonist, you can concentrate on working on your designs while still offering customers your merchandise.
+- More time for your passion.
+As an illustrator, artist or cartoonist, you can concentrate on creating designs while still offering customers your merchandise.

-- As a social media influencer, you can turn your followers into customers with little effort.
+- Use your influence.
+As a social media influencer, you can easily turn your followers into customers.

-- You can consciously serve niche markets, and you don't have to focus on the size or purchasing power of your fans – regardless of whether they're gamers, fixed-gear riders or Feng Shui fetishists.
+- Cater to niche markets.
+You don't have to worry about the size or purchasing power of your fans – be they gamers, fixed-gear riders or Feng Shui fetishists.